lijianweizhuwei/CMPT886/project/index.md

 * ***Controlling Field Values***

 ### Conclusion
-In our project, we focus on the operation implented in SWAR and try to find a near-optimal solution in LegalizeTypes Phase.
+In our project, we focus on the operation implemented in SWAR and try to find a near-optimal solution in LegalizeTypes Phase.

 ## Reference